 These animals attack with their claws and their teeth.
 While they’re not very large, they’re incredibly sharp and can cause extreme damage to a small area.
 Unfortunately, that would include the eyes, nose, or mouth, which raccoons will target.

-Even more, unfortunately, raccoons also carry rabies on occasion, meaning that an encounter could leave your dog with damage and potential viruses if they’re not up to date on vaccinations.
+Unfortunately, raccoons also carry rabies occasionally, meaning that an encounter could leave your dog with damage and potential viruses if they’re not up to date on vaccinations.
 Either way, things generally aren’t great.
-Fortunately, these claws are tiny, and raccoons usually attempt to injure, not kill animals.
+Fortunately, these claws are tiny, and raccoons usually attempt to injure, not kill, animals.

 What should I do if my dog is attacked?

-Immediately take your dog to the vet near you and give a call to the animal control department.
+Immediately take your dog to the vet near you and call the animal control department.
 Each city/town/county has a specific number to call, although you must contact it as soon as possible.
-Even if there’s nothing major that has occurred, things can go south very quickly.
+Even if nothing major has occurred, things can go south very quickly.

 That’s why it’s essential to be proactive.
 We recommend that you either keep from taking your pet outside at night (the most common time for raccoons) or work defensively.
-Use lights and look ahead of you, keep away from potential raccoon-infested areas, and be careful.
+Use lights and look ahead, keep away from potential raccoon-infested areas, and be careful.
 Again though, if anything does happen, call someone immediately.